 After the veterinarian has performed an initial examination of your pet, you will be presented with the most appropriate treatment options for your pet’s condition.
 An estimate of costs will also be reviewed before commencing treatment.

-You can also count on us to partner with your family veterinarian in the event your pet requires a referral to our Emergency Department for more advanced and/or 24-hour veterinary care.
+You can also count on us to partner with your family veterinarian in the event your pet requires a referral to our Emergency Department for more advanced veterinary care.
 If your pet requires a transfer to our facility, our Emergency Department veterinarian will work closely with your family veterinarian to obtain all the necessary medical history in advance of the transfer.

 Our Open Hospital Policy: